computersarecool/night_walker/ttd.md

     - Fix animating pants completely

+Purchase scenarios
+  x Not logged in user buys items x Non-logged in user adds items to cart then creates account then checks out x Then re-adds items and checkouts out

 #### Small todo items
+Only show view cart when there are things inside it Remove semicolons after function declarations

 routes|checkout.j:91 save card information if not a guest routes|checkout.j:119, 124 only send usersafe information